wheremyfiji/wheremyfiji/README.md

 - 👋 Hi, I’m @wheremyfiji
-- 👀 I’m interested in pooping
-- 🌱 I’m currently learning how to poop
-- 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...

 <!---
 wheremyfiji/wheremyfiji is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.